 Photoperiod, like temperature, is an important environmental cue that insects use to make life history decisions.
-While warming northern latitudes do offer climate change winners the opportunity to shift their population distributions.
-Those insects that experience distribution shifts will be exposed to environmental cues, like photoperiod, that are intrinsic to these northern latitudes.
+While warming northern latitudes do offer climate change winners the opportunity to shift their population distributions and ranges.
+Those insects that experience range shifts will be exposed to environmental cues, like photoperiod, that are intrinsic to these northern latitudes.
 Winners could be pre-adjusted or could adjust to these shifted cues in the environments they relocate into through phenotypic plasticity or evolutionary adaptation.
 Phenotypic plasticity is defined as the capacity of a single genotype to express multiple, different phenotypes as a function of the environmental conditions that the genotype encounters (Agrawal 2001).
 Evolutionary adaptations are genetic changes that occur within populations due to selection (Lee 2002).
 Failure to adjust to the photoperiods of these warmer northern latitudes could negatively impact the timing of life history events for those shifted populations, turning winners into losers.

-Adjusting through Dormancy: To ensure their survival, organisms must monitor their internal condition and the external environment, and respond to changes in those environments as they occur. must actively work to avoid conditions that become too stressful and take advantage of conditions that are favorable.
-Environmental stress that occurs over a relatively short period of time can be categorized as acute stress while stress that occurs over a relatively prolonged period can be considered chronically stressful.
+Adjusting through Dormancy: To ensure their survival, organisms must monitor both their internal condition and the external environment, and respond to changes in those environments as they occur.
+Insects must actively work to avoid conditions that become too stressful and take advantage of conditions that are favorable.
+Environmental stress that occurs over a relatively short period of time can be categorized as acute stress, while stress that occurs over a relatively prolonged period can be considered chronically stressful.
 Stress in an insect’s natural environment could be any condition that, if encountered, impacts growth, reproduction, or survival.
 Common environmental stresses for insects include extreme temperatures, ice, desiccation, and reductions in the availability of food.
 In general, dormancy is a state of metabolic and developmental suppression many insects use to mitigate the effects of both acute and chronic seasonal stress they encounter in their environment (Koštál 2006).
-As temperatures rise, winning insects could express phenotypic plasticity or experience evolutionary adaptations in their dormancy strategy to adjust to the shifting landscape of seasonally stressful environments conditions.
+As temperatures rise, winning insects could express phenotypic plasticity or experience evolutionary adaptations in their dormancy strategy to adjust to the shifting landscape of seasonally stressful environmental conditions.

 As insects monitor their environment and perceive acute environmental stress, some use quiescence to quickly respond to these relatively short-term conditions.
-Quiescence is a transient state of reduced activity that insects can use to temporarily protect themselves from acute environmental stress (Koštál 2006).
-Once the stress is relieved (provided the exposure was not too extreme) quiescence is reversed and the insect’s activity can quickly resume.
-Seasonal temperature change is a common long-term stress insects encounter in their environment.
-To avoid or mitigate the consequences of seasonal environmental stress many insects use diapause.
+Quiescence is a transient state of reduced activity that insects can use to temporarily protect themselves from environmental stress (Koštál 2006).
+Once the stress is relieved (provided the exposure was not too extensive) quiescence is reversed and the insect’s activity can resume after some period of recovery.
+Seasonal temperature change is a common long-term stress that insects encounter in their environment.
+To avoid or mitigate the consequences of predictable seasonal environmental stress, many insects use diapause.
 For most temperate insects, maintaining a suitable metabolic rate for continued development becomes challenging when temperatures fall too low.
 Further, as resource availability declines, they struggle to acquire enough energy to fuel metabolism, growth, and development.
-Diapause is one way insects can protect themselves from these predictable and chronic seasonal stresses.
+Diapause is one way that insects can protect themselves from these predictable and chronic seasonal stresses.
 However, unlike quiescence, diapause is generally induced well before their environment degrades and becomes stressful.
 Diapause is a genetically regulated, environmentally influenced alternative developmental trajectory that is usually marked by metabolic suppression and arrested development in a specific life stage (Koštál 2006).
-By monitoring environmentally consistent cues that cycle with seasonality, insects can reliably predict, prepare for, and protect themselves from seasonal changes in temperatureu.
+By monitoring environmentally consistent cues that cycle with seasonality, insects can reliably predict, prepare for, and protect themselves from seasonal changes in temperature by inducing diapause.